opendocsg/slw-judgments-backfill/2017_SGHC_193/report.md

 **Whether the Tribunal acted in breach of the agreed procedure**

-63     A party seeking to set aside an arbitral award on the ground of breach of agreed procedure under Art 34(2)( _a_ )(iv) of the Model Law must show that (a) there was an agreement between the parties on a particular arbitral procedure; (b) the tribunal failed to adhere to that agreed procedure; (c) the failure was causally related to the tribunal’s decision in the sense that the decision could reasonably have been different if the tribunal had adhered to the parties’ agreement on procedure; and (d) the party mounting the challenge is not barred from relying on this ground by virtue of its failure to raise an objection during the proceedings before the tribunal: _AMZ v AXX_ [2016] 1 SLR 549 (“ _AMZ_ ”) at [102].
+63     A party seeking to set aside an arbitral award on the ground of breach of agreed procedure under Art 34(2)( _a_ )(iv) of the Model Law must show that (a) there was an agreement between the parties on a particular arbitral procedure; (b) the tribunal failed to adhere to that agreed procedure; (c) the failure was causally related to the tribunal’s decision in the sense that the decision could reasonably have been different if the tribunal had adhered to the parties’ agreement on procedure; and (d) the party mounting the challenge is not barred from relying on this ground by virtue of its failure to raise an objection during the proceedings before the tribunal: _AMZ v AXX_ <span class="citation">[2016] 1 SLR 549</span> (“ _AMZ_ ”) at [102].

 64     In essence, Midea submitted that the Tribunal breached the agreed procedure when it departed from the ALOI by making its finding on cl 4.2.
 I agreed with Midea that the ALOI constituted a part of the parties’ agreed arbitral procedure.
 The ALOI was prepared and submitted by the parties pursuant to Procedural Order No 1 (“PO1”) issued by the Tribunal.
 PO1 stated (at para 8.5) that “[a]s a general principle, no Party shall be permitted to advance any new factual allegations or any new legal